 - The first and most important thing to do when cleaning the coils is to shut the power off.
-You can either shut off the circuit breaker that governs the refrigerator, remove the fuse, or unplug the machine from the wall.
+You can either shut off the circuit breaker that governs the refrigerator or unplug the machine from the wall.

 - Now that the appliance is shut off, use the brush to scrub the coils gently.
 Most of these brushes are flexible, so you can bend it into whatever shape is useful.
 Next, use a vacuum to suck up the dust.
 Be very careful not to punch a hole in the condenser coils, as they are expensive to replace.
 If there is a fan, you can clean this as well if you wish, but do not damage the blades.

 - After you finish cleaning, put your refrigerator back into place and make sure you turn the power back on.
 Doing this simple procedure occasionally will make your refrigerator more long-living and energy-efficient, and will empower you to keep your household running smoothly.